Masmiseim36/nxpSDK/boards/twrk65f180m/driver_examples/tpm/simple_pwm/readme.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 TPM example to output center-aligned PWM signal

-You will see a change in LED brightness if an LED is connected to the TPM pin
+If an LED is connected to the TPM pin, you will see a change in LED brightness if you enter different values
 If no LED is connected to the TPM pin, then probe the signal using an oscilloscope
+Please enter a value to update the Duty cycle:
+Note: The range of value is 0 to 9.
+For example: If enter '5', the duty cycle will be set to 50 percent.
+Value:5
+The duty cycle was successfully updated!

+Please enter a value to update the Duty cycle:
+Note: The range of value is 0 to 9.
+For example: If enter '5', the duty cycle will be set to 50 percent.
+Value:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 At this example, you need use oscillooscope to measure and observe the format of output.
 Output is B66 of primary.